 - 2017 Marquette University competition

-The Graduate School and Marquette University held the 3MT® competition on February 21, 2020.
+The Graduate School and Marquette University held the 3MT® competition on February 26, 2021.
 The Three Minute Thesis is a global research communication competition developed by The University of Queensland in Australia.
-This academic competition for doctoral and master’s degree students required each participant to explain his or her research effectively in three minutes, using one slide, with no animation.
+It is an academic competition for doctoral and master’s degree students that require each participant to explain his or her research effectively in three minutes, using one slide, with no animation.

-After competing in a qualifying round, finalists were chosen to compete for the coveted prize of $1,000.
-Additionally, $500 was awarded to the Runner-Up and the audience voted for the People’s Choice winner who was also awarded $500.
+After competing in a qualifying round, the finalists were chosen to compete for the coveted prize of $500.
+Additionally, $250 was awarded to the Runner-Up.

-Congratulations to this year's winner Isabelle Horvath and runner-up Nicholas Sepulveda
+Congratulations to this year's winner Adam Knier and runner-up Joey Avila!

-The Runner-Up was awarded to Mr. Nicholas Sepulveda, a doctoral student in Biological Sciences program, with his presentation, "Temperature Stress Weakens Male Fertility".
+The Runner-Up was awarded to Joey Avila, a doctoral student in Biomedical Engineering, with his presentation, "Crashing into Spine Safety".

 Congratulations and thank you to our winners and competitors from this year’s competition!
 It was incredible to learn about the research from our graduate students.